Arts Centre Melbourne · PLAY Creative Learning Program · 2026

 Fabrice Omankoy

-Founder of Black Wealth Connect and host of the Black Wealth Connect Podcast.
-A financial literacy advocate, community storyteller and live event curator who has produced and hosted the Black Wealth Connect Summit and facilitated workshops across community, government and private sectors.
-Fabrice leads the program's financial-literacy conversation.
+Fabrice is the founder of Black Wealth Connect and host of the Black Wealth Connect Podcast.
+He is a financial literacy advocate, community storyteller, and live event curator.
+Over the last three years Fabrice has produced and hosted the Black Wealth Connect Summit, facilitated workshops in collaboration with a variety of organisations across community, government and the private sector.
+He has also built a podcast platform exploring wealth, mindset, entrepreneurship and community impact across the African diaspora.